South Stradbroke Island

-The 21 km by 2.5 km sized island is the smaller one of the two Stradbroke Islands and lies very close to the mainland.
-The island has hundreds of wild wallabies that are usually human orientated.
-They are also well known for stealing bread from tents and cabins, and joining campers at their fires.
+The 21 km by 2.5 km sized island, approximately 31.3 sqkm in area, is the smaller of the two Stradbroke Islands and lies very close to the mainland.
+The island has hundreds of wild wallabies that are usually inured to the presence of humans.
+They are well known for stealing bread from tents and cabins, and joining campers at their fires.

+Geography and environment

-One of more than 360 islands within Moreton Bay, the southern end of South Stradbroke Island fronts the Broadwater, and the tip marks the Gold Coast Seaway, only a matter of metres from the mainland at Southport Spit.
-In the northeast is Tipplers Passage which separates the island from many smaller islands within the bay closer to the mainland.
+One of more than 360 islands within Moreton Bay, the central and southern west coast of South Stradbroke Island fronts the Broadwater, and the southern tip marks the Gold Coast Seaway, only a matter of metres from the mainland at Southport Spit.
+Tipplers Passage separates the northern west coast of the island from several smaller islands within the bay closer to the mainland.
 The east coast borders the Coral Sea.

 South Stradbroke Island consists mainly of sand dunes, remnant livistona rainforest and melaleuca wetlands.
 The island also has unique flora and fauna.
-The golden wallaby is endemic to the island and the agile wallaby, once more common to the region, has now retreated to the island.
+The golden wallaby is endemic to the island and the agile wallaby, once common in southeastern Queensland, has now retreated to the island.